nixahams/nixahams-website/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Download this project As-Is, unzip into your directory of choice.
-Follwo the steps below to actually run the website in your browser.
-I will walk you through what you need to be able to run this as it is built with the Vue.js framework and is not stand-alone.
+Follow the steps below to actually run the website in your browser.
+I will walk you through what is required.
+This project was created using Vue.js, a JavaScript framework, so it is not standalone.
+Start with the following prerequisites.

 ### Prerequisites